rafaelmontas/rafaelmontas.github.io/_posts/2023-06-13-method-lookup-path.md

 Had we used `extend` rather than `prepend` in our example above, the `LookHereFirst` module would not have been inserted into `Person`'s ancestors chain.
-Instead, Ruby inserts the module in the ancestors chain of `Person`'s *singlenton class*.
+Instead, Ruby inserts the module in the ancestors chain of `Person`'s *singleton class*.

-## Where do singlenton methods fit in the method-lookup path?
+## Where do singleton methods fit in the method-lookup path?

 An object's singleton methods live in the object *singleton class* and so an object can call instance methods from its class and from its singleton class.
 It has both.